-This article type typically has no more than 3 tables and/or figures in total, no more than 20 references, and 2,000 words (inclusive of References).
+This article type typically has no more than 1 table and/or figure in total, no more than 20 references, and 1,000-1500 words (inclusive of References).
 No Abstract is required.

 An editorial piece is a solicited, concise commentary that highlights prominent topics in particular issue.
 Alternatively, an editorial represents the official opinions of the editors on the journal or special issue.

 An editorial piece should not exceed 1,000 words (inclusive of References).
 Typically, an Abstract is not required and only 1 figure or table is allowed.